mui/mui-x/docs/data/data-grid/api-object/api-object.md

 :::warning
 The API object will be populated by the various plugins of the grid during the 1st render of our component.
-If you try to use it in the 1st render of your component, all the methods will be undefined.
+If you try to use it in the 1st render of your component, it will crash since all methods are not registered yet.
 :::

 {{"demo": "UseGridApiRef.js", "bg": "inline", "defaultCodeOpen": false}}